-The income tax treaty between Finland and Hong Kong entered into force on 30 December 2018.
-The treaty, signed 24 May 2018, is the first of its kind between the two jurisdictions.
+On 24 May 2018, officials from Finland and Hong Kong signed an income tax treaty.
+The treaty is the first of its kind between the two jurisdictions.

 The treaty covers Finnish state income taxes, corporate income tax, communal tax, church tax, tax withheld from interest, and tax withheld at source from non-residents' income.
 It covers Hong Kong profits tax, salaries tax, and property tax.

 If a company is considered resident in both Contracting Parties, the competent authorities will determine the company's residence for the purpose of the treaty through mutual agreement.
 If no agreement is reached, the company will not be entitled to claim any benefits under the treaty, except the benefits of Articles 22 (Elimination of Double Taxation) and 23 (Non-Discrimination).

 The treaty includes the provision that a permanent establishment will be deemed constituted when an enterprise furnishes services within a Contracting Party through employees or other engaged personnel for the same or connected project for a period or periods aggregating more than 270 days within any 12-month period.

 The following capital gains derived by a resident of one Contracting Party may be taxed by the other Party: